ensnare-org/ensnare-v1/NOTES.md

 that it becomes the dumping ground for all new responsibilities.
 The "and" in the description above is a hint.
 But I know how to decompose it if that does happen.

+# 2023-11-28: Serde

+I have a spike solution for serializing dyn-trait things.
+That is relatively straightforward.
+But I don't know how to handle rewiring deserialized structs to things like PianoRoll and channels.
+If there were very few such things, then I could add to the Entity trait, but I'm not sure how many there will be.

+Things that need extra stuff:

+- `LivePatternSequencer`: needs a ref to `PianoRoll` (which could be a per-project global).
+- `Drumkit` needs a ref to `Paths` (which could be a per-project global, possibly a real global).
+- `ControlTrip` needs a ref to `ControlRouter` (which could be a per-project global, possibly per-track).

+Options:

+1. Design things not to need anything at construction.
+Not practical.
+2. Trait expands to allow Project to provide common items to everyone as they're constructed.
+Default does nothing.
+Concerns about scaling.
+3. Trait defines a single extra method to set up a channel.
+I think this is the same as #2, but more complicated.
+Adds the ability to continue to communicate with the struct later on, but I don't know if I actually need that.

+Continuing to think about #3, what would that channel look like?

+- Give me a ref to `PianoRoll`.
+Presumably whoever is listening on the other end knows who I am, so if we're ever multi-project, we can return the right one.
+- Give me a ref to `Paths`.
+This feels like a plain old global function.
+- Give me a ref to `ControlRouter`.
+I think this is identical to the `PianoRoll` case.
+- I just changed something that the system might need to know about.
+- (assuming bidirectional) Something in the system just changed; here it is.